-In most cases, the best place to launchyour journey to financial independence through investing is to decide which asset classes you want to own; the basic foundation of a portfolio management concept known as asset allocation.
-This is necessary because of real estate, stocks, fixed income ... each has its own unique risks, opportunities, pricing structure, market customs, valuation models, legal structures, jargon, and tax rules.
-While building a complete portfolio might seem an impossible task, rest assured the dividends, interest, and rents are worth it.
+In most cases, the best way to begin investing is to decide which asset classes you want to own.
+There are three to choose from: real estate, stocks, and fixed income (bonds).
+Each has its own risks, opportunities, and tax rules.
+While building a complete portfolio might seem complex, the dividends, interest, and rents can be worth it.

 Acquiring an Ownership Stake in a Business